 Pupils will be admitted at the age 11+ without reference to ability or aptitude.
 The admission number PAN is 180.

-We will admit over our PAN by 20 students for Year 7 in September 2022, and so admit 200 students.
+We admitted over our PAN by 20 students for Year 7 in September 2022, and so admitted 200 students.
 The decision to do this was made at a meeting of the full Governing Body on 15 February 2022.
 This decision was made in order to help satisfy demand for places, to try to ensure that children from our linked families (those with siblings already in the school, and in our partner primary schools) were offered a place on 1 March.
 Note that we have not determined a higher published admission number – we have simply determined to admit over our published admission number for September 2022.

 The school participates in the Local Authority (Oxford County Council) co-ordinated scheme and all deadlines within that should be adhered to by applicants.
 The school follows the current published LA admission rules for Years 7 to 11 at community and voluntary controlled secondary schools.
 Children with Education and Health Care Plans naming the school must be admitted and will count towards the PAN if the information is available before the offer date.